leomotors/Mini-Vector-Calculator/README.md

 ### Very Good Memory Management

-  There is no memory leak in this program from testing so far.
+  There is almost no memory leak in this program from testing so far.

-* Tested using valgrind
+* Tested using valgrind, however, some very small leaks are possible in rare case.

 * Only applies on English Version